Ice Cold in Alex: Home media

 A Region B/2 Blu-ray restoration of Ice Cold in Alex was released in the United Kingdom on 18 February 2018.
 A restored region B/2 version was previously released on 11 September 2011.
-In March 2020, the film was released on Blu Ray in region A/1 (North America) by Film Movement Classics in a five-film set called Their Finest Hour 5 British War Classics.
+In March 2020, the film was released on Blu-ray in region A/1 (North America) by Film Movement Classics in a five-film set called Their Finest Hour 5 British War Classics.

 Lager advertisement

-The final scene, in which Mills' character finally gets his glass of lager, was used in the 1980s in beer advertisements on television.
+The final scene, in which Mills's character finally gets his glass of lager, was used in the 1980s in beer advertisements on television.
 The scene was reportedly filmed some weeks after the rest of the film, at Elstree.
 Real lager had to be used to "look right", and Mills had to drink numerous glasses full until the shots were finished, and was "a little 'heady'" by the end.

-Sylvia Syms has said that the Danish beer Carlsberg was chosen because they could never have been seen to be drinking a German lager, since the United Kingdom and Germany are at war during the film.
+Sylvia Syms has said that the Danish beer Carlsberg was chosen because they could never have been seen to be drinking a German lager, since the United Kingdom and Germany were at war during the film.
 The beer referred to in the original novel is Rheingold, which, despite its German name, is American.

 Scenes from the film were used in a late-1980s television advertising campaign for the German Holsten Pils lager.
 Each advertisement mixed original footage from a different film (another example was The Great Escape, 1963) with new humorous material starring British comedian Griff Rhys Jones and finishing with the slogan: "A Holsten Pils Production".
 In retaliation, rival Carlsberg simply lifted the segment in which Mills contemplates the freshly poured lager in the clearly Carlsberg-branded glass, before downing it in one go and declaring, "Worth waiting for!"
 This was followed by a variation in the usual Carlsberg tagline: "Still probably the best lager in the world."